Antonio de Espejo

-Antonio de Espejo (1540–1585) was a Spanish explorer who led an expedition into New Mexico and Arizona in 1582–83.
+Antonio de Espejo (c.
+1540–1585) was a Spanish explorer who led an expedition, accompanied by Diego Perez de Luxan, into what is now New Mexico and Arizona in 1582–83.
 The expedition created interest in establishing a Spanish colony among the Pueblo Indians of the Rio Grande valley.

 Life

-Espejo was born about 1540 in Cordova, Spain, and arrived in Mexico in 1571 along with the Chief Inquisitor, Pedro Moya de Contreras, who was sent by the Spanish king to establish an Inquisition.
-Espejo and his brother became ranchers on the northern frontier of Mexico.
+Espejo was born about 1540 in Cordova, Spain, and arrived in New Spain in 1571 along with the Chief Inquisitor, Pedro Moya de Contreras, who was sent by the Spanish king to establish an Inquisition.
+Espejo and his brother became ranchers on the northern frontier of New Spain.
 In 1581, Espejo and his brother were charged with murder.
-His brother was imprisoned and Espejo fled to Santa Barbara, Chihuahua, the northernmost outpost of Mexico.
+His brother was imprisoned and Espejo fled to Santa Barbara, Chihuahua, the northernmost outpost of New Spain.
 He was there when the Chamuscado-Rodriguez expedition returned from New Mexico.